-General (b) a statement of the reasons for the request to amend the Bylaw; (c) vicinity maps produced at an appropriate scale that provide dimensions of each boundary of the amendment area, show the relationship of the proposed district to existing land uses in a 90 m radius of the boundaries of the site and provide the location and nature of any prominent geographical or natural features; (d) a fee, as established by Council; and (e) where the applicant is an agent acting for the owner, a letter from the owner verifying the agent's authority to make the application.
-(3) to red thstanding the requirements of subsection (2), if the application is a request esignate to a DC Direct Control District, the City shall require additional nation including the following: (a) a statement explaining why special development guidelines are necessary and why the same results could not be achieved through the application of any other land use district of this Bylaw; (b) the guidelines that the applicant proposes should be applied to the site which must at least cover use, density, height, parking area, access, amenity area and landscaped area; (BL2/2018) (c) conceptual plans showing how the guidelines referred to in clause (b) will achieve the proposed development; and (d) in addition to the requirements of clauses (a) through (c), the City may request such additional information as it feels necessary to properly evaluate and make a recommendation on the application.
-(4) be ma plications for amendments to this Bylaw pursuant to subsection (1)(b) shall ade to the City on the application form provided and shall be accompanied following: (a) a statement of the reasons for the request to amend the Bylaw; and (b) a fee, as established by Council.
-(5) inform not be tity may refuse to accept an application to amend this Bylaw if the tration required by subsection (2) or (4), and subsection (3) if applicable, has been supplied or if, in its opinion, is of inadequate quality to properly evaluate opplication.
-(6) proce accepting an application to amend this Bylaw, the application shall be ssed for consideration by Council in accordance with the City's ements.
-(7) been propo site fo e an application for amendment to this Bylaw under subsection (1)(a) has refused by Council or withdrawn by the applicant after advertisement of the sed amendment Bylaw, another application for amendment on the same r the same or similar proposed use of land shall not be made by the same of other applicant until at least 6 months:
+- (b) a statement of the reasons for the request to amend the Bylaw; - (c) vicinity maps produced at an appropriate scale that provide dimensions of each boundary of the amendment area, show the relationship of the proposed district to existing land uses in a 90 m radius of the boundaries of the site and provide the location and nature of any prominent geographical or natural features; - (d) a fee, as established by Council; and - (e) where the applicant is an agent acting for the owner, a letter from the owner verifying the agent's authority to make the application. - (3) Notwithstanding the requirements of subsection (2), if the application is a request to redesignate to a DC Direct Control District, the City shall require additional information including the following: - a statement explaining why special development guidelines are necessary and why the same results could not be achieved through the application of any other land use district of this Bylaw; - (b) the guidelines that the applicant proposes should be applied to the site which must at least cover use, density, height, parking area, access, amenity area and landscaped area; (BL2/2018) - (c) conceptual plans showing how the guidelines referred to in clause (b) will achieve the proposed development; and - (d) in addition to the requirements of clauses (a) through (c), the City may request such additional information as it feels necessary to properly evaluate and make a recommendation on the application. - (4) All applications for amendments to this Bylaw pursuant to subsection (1)(b) shall be made to the City on the application form provided and shall be accompanied by the following: - (a) a statement of the reasons for the request to amend the Bylaw; and - (b) a fee, as established by Council. - (5) The City may refuse to accept an application to amend this Bylaw if the information required by subsection (2) or (4), and subsection (3) if applicable, has not been supplied or if, in its opinion, is of inadequate quality to properly evaluate the application. - (6) After accepting an application to amend this Bylaw, the application shall be processed for consideration by Council in accordance with the City's requirements. - (7) Where an application for amendment to this Bylaw under subsection (1)(a) has been refused by Council or withdrawn by the applicant after advertisement of the proposed amendment Bylaw, another application for amendment on the same site for the same or similar proposed use of land shall not be made by the same or any other applicant until at least 6 months:

-General

-(a) from the date of Council's decision; or

-(b) from the date the applicant's letter of withdrawal is received by the City.
+- (a) from the date of Council's decision; or - (b) from the date the applicant's letter of withdrawal is received by the City.